-The digital news subscription tax credit only applies to qualifying subscription expenses made to a QCJO after 2019 and before 2025, whose primary focus is “original news written content.”
+This tax credit applies to qualifying subscription expenses made to a QCJO between 2019 and 2025.
+To be eligible, the QCJO must primarily focus on producing original news written content.

-The Canadian government established the tax credit to encourage individuals to stay subscribed to Canadian digital news platforms by giving them a potential tax refund on their subscription costs.
+The purpose of this tax credit is to encourage individuals to maintain their subscriptions to Canadian digital news platforms by providing a potential tax refund on their subscription costs.

 What Qualifies for the Digital News Subscription Tax Credit?

-A qualifying subscription expense is an amount you paid as subscription cost in one year for a digital news subscription with a QJCO that does not hold a license defined in subsection 2(1) of the Broadcasting Act.
+A qualifying subscription expense is the amount you paid as a subscription cost in one year for a digital news subscription.
+However, your subscription must be with a Qualified Canadian Journalism Organization (QCJO) that does not hold a license defined in subsection 2(1) of the Broadcasting Act.

 How Much is the Digital News Subscription Tax Credit?